-The activation URL window shown below is displayed.
-From this window you can launch WebAdmin or access the product documentation.
+The startup URL window shown below is displayed.
+From this window you can log in to WebAdmin or access the product documentation.

-Logging in to the database server
+Logging in to WebAdmin

-Click [Launch WebAdmin] in the activation URL window to activate WebAdmin and display the login window.
+Click [Launch WebAdmin] in the startup URL window to start WebAdmin and display the login window.
 Enter the instance administrator user ID (operating system user account name) and password, and log in to WebAdmin.
+User credential (instance administrator user ID and password) should not contain hazardous characters.
+Refer to "Appendix C WebAdmin Disallow User Inputs Containing Hazardous Characters".